 - Transparency: ETF managers have the virtue of being transparent.
 They publish total expense ratios, which show all the costs an investor has to pay.
 By contrast, mutual funds costs are often opaque, with little reference to trading or operational expenses.
 Additionally, you know exactly what you’re investing in with an ETF, as the index’s constituents are publicly known.
 Mutual funds require more trust from investors.
 There are too many instances of mutual fund managers straying from what they said they were investing in, with bad consequences for their investors.

 - Liquidity: ETFs are bought and sold on stock exchanges.
 You can buy and sell whenever the stock exchange is open through an online brokerage account.
 You also know exactly the price you’ve paid.
 What could be simpler?
 By contrast, mutual funds transactions are typically only executed at the end of the day, and the price is only set at that moment.

 Investors should consider risks, i.e., the risk of capital loss, before investing.

 The following table summarizes the differences between ETFs, mutual funds, and individual stocks, thus perfectly addressing the question, "What is an ETF?" and how it stands out related to other asset classes.

 |Tradable||All day||Max 1x per day||All day|

-ETFs are transforming the world of investing and always more people are getting to know and understanding what an ETF is.
+ETFs are transforming the world of investing; more people are always getting to know and understand what an ETF is.
 It lets you create a well-diversified portfolio with minimal costs.
-Theoretically, the world of the professional investor is in reach of the private individual.
-Nowadays, ETFs cover all common asset classes – from shares (stocks) through to bonds and commodities.
-Beyond that, there are thematic ETFs that allow investors to invest in an economic theme they believe is prospering, such as semiconductors for computing or renewable energy.
-Continue our Academy Course to learn more about what ETF is and how can you invest in them through VanEck.
+Theoretically, the professional investor’s world is within reach of the private individual.
+Nowadays, ETFs cover all standard asset classes – from shares (stocks) to bonds and commodities.
+Beyond that, thematic ETFs allow investors to invest in an economic theme they believe is prospering, such as semiconductors for computing or renewable energy.
+Continue our Academy Course to learn more about ETFs and how can you invest in them through VanEck.